PetterTech/blog/content/posts/2011-08-17-receive-connector-allowing-anonymous-relay-on-exchange-20102007.md

   - Powershell

 ---
-Often it&#8217;s a good idea to have a receive connector allowing certain devices to send mail through you exchange server without having to authenticate.
+Often it's a good idea to have a receive connector allowing certain devices to send mail through you exchange server without having to authenticate.

 One example from where I currently work is printers.
 We never set up the printers ourselves, that job is done by the provider.
 And do we want to give them a username and password allowing for mail relay through our servers?
-No, we don&#8217;t.
+No, we don't.

-It&#8217;s a better practice to have them only input the name/ip-address of one exchange server with the cas role.
-Then all we have to do is add the ip-address of the printer to the list of allowed ip&#8217;s on our receive connector.
-Here&#8217;s a short guide on how to do it:
+It's a better practice to have them only input the name/ip-address of one exchange server with the cas role.
+Then all we have to do is add the ip-address of the printer to the list of allowed ip's on our receive connector.
+Here's a short guide on how to do it:

   * Open up the EMC on a exchange server with the cas role and navigate to Server Configuration&#8211;>Hub transport.
   * On the right side, click New Receive Connector&#8230;